Lake District road trip inspiration

 Haweswater

-Less visited than Ullswater or Windermere, Haweswater offers dramatic views across the reservoir and surrounding fells, with a quieter scenic drive into the valley.
+Less visited than Ullswater or Windermere, Haweswater offers dramatic reservoir and fell scenery with a quieter drive into the valley.

 Driving safely